jina-vlm: Small Multilingual Vision Language Model: Related Work

 \section{Related Work}

 \textbf{VLM architecture and training}.
-Modern VLMs follow an architecture introduced by PaLI \citep{pali}: a pretrained vision encoder extracts visual features, a connector projects them into the language model's embedding space, and a decoder-only language model generates text conditioned on these visual tokens.
+Modern VLMs follow an architectural pattern in which a pretrained vision encoder extracts visual features, a connector projects them into the language model's embedding space, and a language model generates text conditioned on these visual tokens.
+This pattern was introduced by PaLI \citep{pali} using an encoder-decoder language model, and popularized in its decoder-only form by LLaVA \citep{llava}.
 Vision Transformers (ViTs) \citep{vit} produce patch-level representations that the language model processes alongside text embeddings.
-This design is adopted by LLaVA \citep{llava, llava_1_5, llava_uhd, llava_next_interleave, llava_onevision}, QwenVL \citep{qwen_vl, qwen_2_vl, qwen_2_5_vl}, InternVL \citep{internvl, internvl_1_5, internvl_2_5, internvl_3, internvl_3_5}, and Ovis \citep{ovis, ovis_2_5}.
-Training strategies vary: \citet{qwen_2_vl, internvl_2_5} alternate between multimodal instruction tuning and general training; \citet{llava_1_5} incorporate academic VQA datasets; \citet{molmo}, \citet{llava_onevision}, and \citet{cambrian1} curate large-scale, diverse data mixtures.
+This decoder-only design is adopted by LLaVA \citep{llava, llava_1_5, llava_uhd, llava_next_interleave, llava_onevision}, QwenVL \citep{qwen_vl, qwen_2_vl, qwen_2_5_vl}, InternVL \citep{internvl, internvl_1_5, internvl_2_5, internvl_3, internvl_3_5}, and Ovis \citep{ovis, ovis_2_5}.
+Training strategies vary: \citet{qwen_2_vl, internvl_2_5} mix multimodal and text-only data across training stages; \citet{llava_1_5} incorporate academic VQA datasets; \citet{molmo}, \citet{llava_onevision}, and \citet{cambrian1} curate large-scale, diverse data mixtures.